dadaista/efficientfrontier/README.md

-# Modern Portfolio
+# FrontieR
-A simple implementation of Markovitz Modern Portfolio Theory and some other utils
+A simple R implementation of Markovitz Modern Portfolio Theory and some other utils

 ![Example of frontier](https://raw.githubusercontent.com/dadaista/portfolio/master/frontier.png)